 The first six weeks of breastfeeding is tough going.
 Learning to feed your baby, dealing with sore nipples and trying to figure out whether your little one is getting enough milk can make this time incredibly challenging.

 It’s no surprise that when some mums get started with breastfeeding, they’re so shocked by how relentless and time-consuming it is that they wean much earlier than they had planned.
-Add in breastfeeding struggles such as blocked ducts, cluster feeding and numerous night wakings for feeds, and it makes this an overwhelming time for any new mum.
+Factor in breastfeeding struggles such as blocked ducts, cluster feeding and numerous night wakings for feeds, and it quickly snowballs into an overwhelming time for any new mum.

 It gets easier

-In fact, while lots of new families end up bottle feeding because they believe it to be easier (and there’s a good chance you’ll be offered advice to do the same), once you get past the first six weeks of learning, breastfeeding is actually the easier option, not the bottles.
+In fact, while lots of new families end up bottle feeding because they believe it to be easier, once you get past the first six weeks of learning, breastfeeding is actually the easier option, not the bottles.

-Think about it – all those bottles you have to wash and sterilise continually, and the constant preparation of new formula, not to mention the constant replenishing of formula tins.
+Think about it – all those bottles you have to wash continually, and the constant preparation of new formula, not to mention the constant replenishing of formula tins.

 Breastfeeding, on the other hand, starts off hard and gets easier.
 Once your supply is established and you know your baby is gaining weight, you’ll have ready-made, portable and free food for your baby whenever you need it.
 Bottle feeding may seem easier in the beginning, but it comes with ongoing work compared to breastfeeding.